Namsan Seoul Tower

-The N Seoul Tower, officially the YTN Seoul Tower and a.k.a.
-Namsan Tower, is a communication and observation tower located on the summit of Namsan (262 m) in central Seoul, South Korea.
-The 236 m structure marks the second highest point in Seoul and is considered a local landmark.
+Namsan Seoul Tower, also known as the YTN Seoul Tower, Namsan Tower, Seoul Tower or N Seoul Tower, is a communication and observation tower located on the summit of Namsan in central Seoul, South Korea.
+The 236 m structure was the nation’s first tower servicing multiple TV and radio broadcasters, and is considered a landmark and symbol of the city.